Chef Tony Maws

 The new location and international recognitionhave not changed Tony’s hands-on approach at Craigie On Main.
 Far from being an “executive chef,” he works practically every night as a line cook.

 Since he was a teenager, Tony always worked in restaurants —17 in all — and has performed every restaurant job.
 His real culinary training, though, was earned through what might be called “The Long and Winding Road Cooking School” (apologies to Sir Paul McCartney).
 After earning a BA in Psychology from the University of Michigan (which, surprisingly, does occasionally come in handy in the restaurant business), Tony embarked on an eight-year journey that included stints under local chefs Kenneth Oringer at Restaurant Clio and Steve Johnson at the Blue Room; Bernard Constantin at Larivore in Lyon, France; Roland Passot at La Folie and Wolfgang Puck at Postrio in San Francisco; and Mark Miller at the Coyote Café in Santa Fe.
 Tony is particularly grateful to Chef Chris Schlesinger, for giving him his first big break: a chance to chop vegetables at the East Coast Grill.

-Tony grew up just across the river in Newton, and now lives in Cambridge with his wife Karolyn and their baby son Charlie.
-His career highlight to date was last year when he got to cook for his favorite band, Wilco.
-His interests include the Red Sox, reading cookbooks for pleasure (he has a collection of more than 200), skiing, eating Chinese food, and traveling — particularly to France.
+Tony grew up just across the river in Newton, and now lives in Cambridge with his wife Karolyn and their son Charlie.
+His career highlight to date was when he got to cook for his favorite band, Wilco.
+His interests include the Red Sox, Bruins, reading cookbooks for pleasure (he has a collection of more than 200), skiing, eating Chinese food, and traveling — particularly to France.